ctrueden/ctrueden.github.io/_posts/2014-04-12-staunch-the-heartbleeding.md

 original_url: https://twitter.com/ctrueden/status/454984389206626304
 ---

-@LastPass added a Heartbleed security report that tells which passwords to change.
+LastPass added a Heartbleed security report that tells which passwords to change.
 Awesome!
 No one should manually manage their passwords.